ProfSFrink/Basic-C-Sharp-Projects/README.md

 We cover some additional useful features of C#.
 Firstly we implement a constructor call chain to our Player class, which allows to create a second class constructor which only has the player name as a parameter and then reuse the original constructor so we have the option of multiple class constructors.
 Then we cover using the var keyword which allows us to implicitly declare a variable when the data type is obvious, this saves typing and is very usefuel when declare dictionaries for example.
 Then we cover constants which are variables that cannot be changed once assigned a value.
 Then in the second part of the tutorial we cover concept of GUID's which can be used to give a user a unqiue identifier, we utilise this in our TwentyOne game by adding a guid property called Id to give the a unqiue Id and then log this Id to our log file so that we can see the Id of each player.

 ## 42 ADDITIONAL FEATURES ASSIGNMENT [(CODE)](https://github.com/ProfSFrink/Basic-C-Sharp-Projects/blob/main/AddFeaturesAssign/AddFeaturesAssign)
-This is assignment shows that we understand how to use constance variables within our program, then we create a class called Game which has an inital constructor that requires three parameters and then a second call chain constructor which only requires two, then we instaniate two instances of the game class utlising the var keyword.
+This is assignment shows that we understand how to make use of constance variables within a program, then we create a class called Game which has an inital constructor that requires three parameters and then a second call chain constructor which only requires two, then we instaniate two instances of the game class using both constructors and the var keyword.

 ## 43 TUTORIAL: MORE ON EXCEPTION HANDLING [(CODE)](https://github.com/ProfSFrink/Basic-C-Sharp-Projects/blob/main/TwentyOne/TwentyOne)
 An advanced tutorial on exception handling, in part one we learn to use the tryPrase method to cast user input to an integer and then set a boolean variable depending on if the cast was successful, this allows us to implement exception handling within our program, we account for both the user entering a string and and decimal places.
 We add this to two points in the program when the user is entering the ammount they have bought with them and placing a bet.
 Then in the second part of the tutorial we place the main Play method into a try / catch block and throw an exception if the user attempts to enter a negative number and end the program at that point, entering a negative number constitutues cheating as the player can gain money even if they lose so we need to define our own exception if this occurs, we do this by creating a FraudException class and defining two constructor methods to use to throw exceptions then the user attempts to cheat.